chrisweb/chris.lu/README_WIP.md

 #### option 3: one page.tsx file, one dynamic route segment for all articles

-Note: for this option we will NOT need all the steps mentioned in the chapter [getting started (only for option 1 and 2 NOT 3)](#getting-started-only-for-option-1-and-2-not-3), so for option 3 there is NO need to install `@next/mdx` and also not need to change `next.config.mjs` or create a file called `mdx-components.tsx`
+Note: for this option we will NOT need all the steps mentioned in the chapter [getting started (only for option 1 and 2 NOT 3)](#getting-started-only-for-option-1-and-2-not-3), so for option 3 there is NO need to install `@next/mdx` and also not need to change `next.config.mjs` or create a file called `mdx-components.tsx`, for now if your goal is to compare the 3 options next to each other you don't need to remove those option 1 & 2 prerequisites, but if at some point you decide that your choice is option 3, then you can remove the `@next/mdx` package using `npm remove @next/mdx`, revert back the changes we did in `next.config.mjs` and also delete the file `mdx-components.tsx`

 if you didn't already in one of the previous options, in the `app` directory, create a new directory called `articles`